IvaGoluza/frontend_RoundRobin/README.md

 ### Deployment and Development Environment
 - **Vite:** The frontend is developed using Vite, a fast build tool that.
 [Vite documentation](https://vitejs.dev/)
 - **Vercel Deployment:** The frontend application is deployed on Vercel.
 The deployed application can be accessed at https://frontend-roundrobin.vercel.app/
+  <br/>*Please Note*: The frontend application is linked to a backend hosted on Render.
+In case of any delay in the initial loading, allow a few minutes for the backend services to come online for full functionality.
 ### Code Quality and Development Tools
 - **ESLint**: The project utilizes ESLint for code linting and enforcing coding standards.
 - **Prettier**: Prettier is used for code formatting to maintain consistent code style across the project.